ankidroid/Anki-Android-Backend/docs/easy-testing.md

 Install protobuf:

 - Install protobuf with your package manager

+Install Python packages

-- pip install protobuf, or see the venv section below
+- pip install protobuf stringcase, or see the venv section below

 ## Limit build to x86_64